Author : Cedric Dumoulin

 Covered topics : Reuse layouts.

-Assembling of tiles is often done in the same way.
+Assembling of components is often done in the same way.
 It is possible to develop some basic layouts and reuse them inside a web site, or even from site to site.
 Provided examples come with some layouts : classic layout, portal (columns), vertical boxes.

 You will first learn how to reuse such layouts.
 In a later chapter, you will learn how to build your own layouts.